kristous/docs-1/pages/bare_metal_cloud/dedicated_servers/network_bridging/guide.en-asia.md

 >
 > This guide is not applicable to servers of the ranges [Scale](https://www.ovhcloud.com/asia/bare-metal/scale/) and [High Grade](https://www.ovhcloud.com/asia/bare-metal/high-grade/).
 >
-> Please visit the dedicated [configuration page](/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale).
+> Refer to the following guides instead: [Configuring the network on ESXi on the High Grade & SCALE ranges](/pages/bare_metal_cloud/dedicated_servers/esxi-network-HG-Scale), [Configuring the network on Proxmox VE on the High Grade & SCALE ranges](/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale) and [Configuring the network on Windows Server with Hyper-V on the High Grade & SCALE ranges](/pages/bare_metal_cloud/dedicated_servers/hyperv-network-HG-Scale).
+>

 ## Instructions

 The basic steps are always the same, independent of the underlying system:

 - creating a virtual MAC address for an Additional IP
+- creating a VM on a host
-- setting the MAC of the VM to that new virtual MAC address
+- setting the MAC address of the VM to that new virtual MAC address
 - configuring the **IP address**, **netmask**, **gateway** and **route to the gateway** inside the VM

 Code samples in the following instructions have to be replaced with your own values: